mattboyer/PYaffs/_drafts/hl4.md

 This is very exciting news to me because it means this blog, which is really just a side-project, has now caught up with the main event and future hacklogs will detail new developments instead of rehashing weeks-old stuff.
 It's nice when you break even.

-Since I've now partially achieved one of the [goals]({{ site.baseurl }}{% post_url 2014-07-15-Hacklog#0 %}) I set when I began, and in doing so enabled the other two, I think I should conclude with this other quote from Jurassic Park.
+Since I've now partially achieved one of the [goals]({{ site.baseurl }}{% post_url 2014-07-15-Hacklog#0 %}) I set for myself when I began, and in doing so enabled the other two, I think I should conclude with this other quote from Jurassic Park.

 > It's a UNIX system, I know this!